benduong2001/benduong2001.github.io/food_recommendation.md

 ## User - Restaurant Interaction Prediction

+* This task determines how likely a given user would dine a given restaurant (regardless if their eventual opinion), based on the user's history of previosuly cosen restaurants (if available) and the restaurant's history.
-* Unlike the previous task, this one will employ more advanced Deep Learning and pre-trained ML tools.
+* Unlike the previous task, this one will employ more advanced deep learning and pre-trained ML tools.

+* Using Jaccard Similarity in terms of users is not a good option, since it is very disconnected.

 #### **Word2Vec**
 * Gensim's Word2Vec model can make vector representations for a vocabulary of words.